royemosby/roymosby.me/src/blog/creating-space.md

 The `form_with` method also accepts an array of values, where one can designate a namespace and a model instance from which to work.
 The form builder can now correctly handle the post(or update) request.
 If `form_for` or `form_tag` are used, the same considerations must be taken into account.

-## Controller generators are smart!
+## Controller generators are smart

 If a generator is being used, they are flexible enough to automatically namespace controller classes and place all generated files in the correctly nested locations.

 Normally one would use a generator like: